Access control lists (ACLs) in Azure Data Lake Storage Gen2

 Changing the default ACL on a parent does not affect the access ACL or default ACL of child items that already exist.

-The permissions on a file system object are Read, Write, and Execute, and they can be used on files and directories as shown in the following table:
+The permissions on directories and files in a container, are Read, Write, and Execute, and they can be used on files and directories as shown in the following table:

 |Read (R)||Can read the contents of a file||Requires Read and Execute to list the contents of the directory|